 Ransomware is now the most prominent cyber threat faced by businesses and individuals.
 In 2021, 68.5% of the businesses were affected by ransomware.
 These figures were the highest in the past three years.
-As the attacks are just surfacing, 2022 will surely see a rise in ransomware attacks.
-As we all are approaching 2022, there has been a surge in ransomware attacks by 1000%.
+As the attacks are just surfacing, 2025 will surely see a rise in ransomware attacks.
+As we all are approaching 2025, there has been a surge in attacks by 1000%.
 Ransomware upsurged during the pandemic as businesses shifted to work-from-home models.
 To stay ahead of ransomware threats, end-users can invest in threat hunting Solutions.

 Ransomware is evolving fast.
 Period.